WASdev/tool.lars/doc/INSTALL.md

 ### MongoDB configuration

-If your MongoDB instance uses authentication or if other parameters, such as the MongoDB port, are non-default then you may need to customize the properties in `bootstrap.properties`.
+If your MongoDB instance uses authentication or SSL, or if other parameters such as the MongoDB port are non-default then you will need to customize the properties in `bootstrap.properties`.

 ## Starting the server